 Below are some common car insurance discounts and how you can lose them:

 - Good student discount.
 You left school or had lower grades on your last transcript.

 - Multi-car discount.
 You removed a vehicle from your policy.

-- Bundled insurance.
-You bundled your insurance but removed renters, home, or life insurance from your policy.
+- Bundled policy.
+You previously bundled your insurance but removed renters, home, or life from your policy.

 - Safe driver discount.
 Some insurers will reward you with a discount for driving safely.
 Your discount could go away if you get into an accident or get a ticket.

 Your rates could also go up because of your age.
 People aged 60 and above typically have higher rates than younger drivers.
 This is because insurers see senior citizens as higher-risk drivers.
 A 2018 report by the CDC showed that more than 7,000 drivers over the age of 65 died in car crashes, and about 250,000 sustained injuries.
 So, even if you’re a safe driver, insurers will still think you’re at an increased risk to get in an accident as you age.

 Inflation is one of the most common reasons your auto rates will increase.
 There’s not a lot you can do about it, though.
 As time goes on and the markets shift and change, so will your insurance rates.